nearform/nscale-workshop/ex3.md

 Clone the Application
 ---------------------
-Lets get started by cloning the repository for a larger application by running the following:
+Lets get started by cloning the repository for a larger application by doing the following:

+Pull down the code for the sudc-system:

 ```
 git clone git@github.com:nearform/sudc-system.git sudc
 nscale system link sudc
 ```

-This will pull down the code for the Startup Death Clock system.
-First of all lets compile the system:
+Compile the system:

-	nscale system compile sudc
+	nscale system compile sudc development

 Now let's take a look at the system definition: